Mariya Kozhevnikova: Personal life

 At the end of August 2013, Kozhevnikova and her boyfriend at the time, businessman Yevgeny Vasilyev, got married in St. Nicholas Cathedral in Nice, France.
 The official registration of the marriage did not take place, which means that they are not officially married at the moment.

 Kozhevnikova has three children, all of them are boys.

 Her first son Ivan was born in January 2014.

 Since May 2018, Ukraine imposed sanctions on Kozhevnikova.

 On August 30, 2023, Kozhevnikova announced her fourth pregnancy.
+25 September 2023, she gave birth to her fourth son.